 As new homes, all Build to Rent developments must meet the nationally described residential space standards and accessible homes standards, as set out in H/SS.
+Build to Rent is also addressed under Policy H/AH: Affordable housing.

 National planning policy requires the size, type and tenure of homes needed for different groups in the community, including those who rent their homes, to be assessed and that the results of that assessment be reflected in planning policies.